ericabxy/srd20/docs/Races.markdown

 author: AKSmith
 company: Wizards of the Coast
 operator: AKSmith
-title: CHOOSING A RACE
+title: Races
+category: srd-basic-rules-and-legal
+order: 4
 ---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
+<small>This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.</small>

-## RACES
+## CHOOSING A RACE

 ### FAVORED CLASS